LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 Well, we've looked into a lot of options.
 * We saw no reaosn to use [Mastodon](https://joinmastodon.org) or any of its forks.
-* We considered using [Sharkey](https://joinsharkey.org), but ultimately decided it is too complex for our target audience.
+* We considered using [Sharkey](https://joinsharkey.org), but ultimately decided it is too complex for our liking.
 * We also looked into [Bonfire](https://bonfirenetworks.org), but considering it is still in beta for over three years now, and the amount of bugs we encountered, we gave up on it.

 We now have three last options:
 * [Hubzilla](https://hubzilla.org) — its UI is quite complex, and we would need to mosify it a lot.
   If you're a PHP and/or CSS developer, we would [love to get your help](https://codeberg.org/JoinFedivri/JoinFedivri/issues/12).